csdaw/rproj-template/README.md

 7. Launch a container with the specific R version that you want and with the project folder mounted, using the following command (Be sure to replace the path on the left side of :
-    (`~/repos/docker-renv-example/`) with the path to the project folder on your machine):
+    (`~/repos/rproj-template/`) with the path to the project folder on your machine):

 `docker run -it -e DISABLE_AUTH=true -v ~/repos/rproj-template/:/home/rproj-template rocker/r-ver:4.0.2 bash`

-8. This will open a bash shell within the container.
+1. This will open a bash shell within the container.
 Navigate to the mounted project folder within the container:

-`cd home/rstudio/project`
+`cd home/rproj-template`

-9. Run the install\_packages.R script within the container (this may take a while depending on the number of packages that are installed from source):
+1. Run the install\_packages.R script within the container (this may take a while depending on the number of packages that are installed from source):

 `Rscript install_packages.R`

-10. Exit the container with using `exit`.
+1. Exit the container with using `exit`.
 The `install_packages.R` script has generated the following files and directories:
     -   renv.lock
     -   .Rprofile (modified if it already existed)
     -   renv/activate.R
     -   Various other files in renv/ that should not be commited
-11. Commit the renv files above.
+2. Commit the renv files above?
-12. If you need to adjust your analysis at this stage (or any stage up until step x) you can do the following:
+3. If you need to adjust your analysis at this stage (or any stage up until step x) you can do the following:
     -   Run `renv::deactivate()` in your project folder.
 This will modify (or delete) the .Rprofile file.
     -   Then you can change your analysis however you like without renv complaining.
     -   If you need to install extra packages you’ll have to repeat steps 7-11.
     -   Once you’ve made any modifications, simply run `renv::activate()` to return the .Rprofile back to where it was.
-13. Otherwise, copy the Makefile from [workflow-showcase](https://github.com/aaronpeikert/workflow-showcase/tree/41e7bc740a9956dea743160aac24e88165b3ec33).
+4. Otherwise, copy the Makefile from [workflow-showcase](https://github.com/aaronpeikert/workflow-showcase/tree/41e7bc740a9956dea743160aac24e88165b3ec33).
-14. Modify the copied Makefile and Dockerfile to suit the specific project parameters.
+5. Modify the copied Makefile and Dockerfile to suit the specific project parameters.
 Remember the R version in the Dockerfile **must** match the R version in the container used to run `install_packages.R`.
-15. Run the command `make build` to build the self-contained analysis container.
+6. Run the command `make build` to build the self-contained analysis container.
-16. Run the command `make all DOCKER=TRUE` to perform the fake analysis and output a pdf file with some figures.
+7. Run the command `make analysis` to perform the fake analysis within the self-contained analysis container.
+8. Run the command `make export` to export the results out of the container and into the current directory.
+9. Run the command `make clean` to remove the stopped container.